openshift/managed-scripts/README.md

 ## Repository layout

-The repository lays out like this
+The repository lays out like this:

 ```text
  .